 You’ll find our full, in-depth reviews of three great options on this page.
 We’ve also included a handy guide to finding your ideal seat on a tight budget.

-To get you started, here’s a quick glance at our top three office chairs under $200:
+To get you started, here’s a quick glance at our top three office chairs that are easier on the pocket:

 This is one of the most affordable models on the market.
 Don’t let that make you think it’s cheap, though!
 This has a sturdy nylon base, ergonomic mesh back, and basic adjustments to help you get comfortable.
 We like its simple effective design, as well as the amazing price.
 It’s our recommendation for buyers on the strictest of budgets.

 The mesh back and seat material are very breathable.
 They also provide a lightweight, flexible support that adapts slightly to your body without letting your spine collapse.

 It’s surprisingly heavy-duty.
 This one is rated to hold users up to 225 pounds.

 That impressive sturdiness is thanks to the fact that the base and stem are made from nylon, not plastic.
 We prefer nylon parts over plastic because they’re much more durable and resilient over time.